eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

   withOIDC: true
 ```

 This is an in config file setting only.
-Managed addons need to be defined when IPv6 is set along with OIDC.
+When IPv6 is set, the following restriction must be followed:

+- OIDC is enabled
+- managed addons are defined as shows above
+- version must be => 1.21

 The default value is `IPv4`.

 ## Change VPC CIDR